 - Delete your account

-- Start posting pictures nobody would use for commercial purposes
+- Start posting pictures nobody would use for commercial purposes – like this one

 - Start caring about things concerning your personal data, and react to the tyranny of Tsar Zuck the First (and the last, hopefully)